bigscreen/iconic-tab-bar/README.md

 iconicTabBar.addTab(R.drawable.ic_chats, "Chats");
 iconicTabBar.addTab(R.drawable.ic_calls, "Calls");
 ```
-You can specify tab's id as well.
+you can specify tab's id as well.
 ```java
 iconicTabBar.addTab(1, R.drawable.ic_chats, "Chats");
 iconicTabBar.addTab(2, R.drawable.ic_calls, "Calls");
 ```
 ##### Note
 *Maximum tabs to be added on IconicTabBar is only 5.
-Never to try add more than 5 tabs, or your app will crash!*
+Adding more than 5 tabs will make your app crashes.*

 Listening Selected Tab